-1. The strategy for Project Implementation Support (IS) by the Bank builds on the experience and learning from implementation support the Bank has provided to the Royal Government of Bhutan over the years - especially to the Ministry of Agriculture and Forests (MoAF) through the recently completed DRDP and the ongoing RCCDP project.
-The implementation support strategy for FSAPP reflects the nature of the project and its risk profile in the context of ongoing government led reforms in MoAF and the emerging role of 4 Research and Development Centers (RDCs) in project implementation.
+1. The strategy for Project Implementation Support (IS) by the Bank builds on the experience and learning from implementation support the Bank has provided to the Royal Government of Bhutan over the years - especially to the MoAF through the recently completed DRDP and the ongoing RCCDP project.
+The implementation support strategy for FSAPP reflects the nature of the project and its risk profile in the context of ongoing government led reforms in MoAF and the emerging role of 3 RDCs in project implementation.
 The strategy and approach is flexible, reflective, and adaptive and will continue to evolve and be refined further in line with the opportunities, challenges and emerging needs of the project and the capacity of the MoAF project implementation team.
 Besides regular improvements through Implementation Support Missions (ISMs), and the Implementation Status and Results Report (ISR), a Mid-term Review (MTR) at the project's mid-point will review project progress and revise the strategy and approach of implementation support if required.